tuxaanand/tuxaanand.github.io/docs/index.markdown

 <img src="https://s.gravatar.com/avatar/36d72571cae1dfb1780e5d329b9fc24c?s=300" width="100"/>

-### Software Architect / Developer
+### Principal Staff Engineer / Architecture
 Chennai, Tamil Nadu

 aanandnatarajan@outlook.com / aanand@gmail.com

-A passionate polyglot developer with more than a decade of experience in application design & development for various industries like Finance, Human Resource, Asset Management, CRM, eCommerce etc.
+A passionate polyglot developer with more than two decade of experience in application design & development for various industries like Finance, Human Resource, Asset Management, CRM, eCommerce etc.

 Interested in microservices style of architecture and also a fan of majestic monoliths.
 Loves clean Object Oriented code with an even sprinkle of Functional programming.